brotkrueml/typo3-matomo-widgets/Documentation/Configuration/Index.rst

    instances with your TYPO3 installation to differentiate them in the dashboard.

-Use Base URL and Site ID from "Matomo Integration" configuration This field is only displayed with installed and activated :ref:`Matomo Integration <matomo_integration:introduction>` extension.
+Consider configuration from Matomo Integration extension This field is only displayed with installed and activated :ref:`Matomo Integration <matomo_integration:introduction>` extension.
-   Enable this option to use the configuration of the base URL and the site ID from the "Matomo Integration" extension.
-In this case the base URL and site ID are hidden from this tab.
+   Enable this option to use common configuration (like base URL and site ID) from the "Matomo Integration" extension.
+In this case the common configuration is hidden from this tab.

 Base URL
    Enter the URL of your Matomo instance.
+This field is only available when :guilabel:`Consider configuration from Matomo Integration extension` is deactivated.

    .. important::
       Please ensure TLS (https) is used for connecting to the Matomo installation as the authentication token is transferred in plain text!

 Site ID
    Enter the site id for the website.
+This field is only available when :guilabel:`Consider configuration from Matomo Integration extension` is deactivated.

 Authentication token
    Enter the authentication token (token_auth).